Kasama/sqlGenerator/README.md

 -----

 - [DONE] Parse YAML file to get a Table-Row structure
-- [DONE] Generate SQL file with commands that can be used in any DBMS (Database Management System)
+- [    ] Generate SQL file with commands that can be used in any DBMS (Database Management System)
 - [    ] Generate a Java class for every table, containing fields for every table row
 - [    ] Refactor code to significantly improve readability and maintainability
 - [    ] Show Comprehensible error messages about mistakes on the YAML configuration file